gogs/docs/en-US/donate.md

 	</p>
 </h4>

-### Your donation will be used as:
+### Your donation will be used for:

-- Supports the development of Gogs
+- Supporting the development of Gogs
-- Supports maintaining the communities
+- Supporting and maintaining the community
-- Upgrade to better server
+- Upgrading to better servers
-- Award the outstanding contributors
+- Awarding outstanding contributors
-- Holds community activities and lectures
+- Holding community activities and lectures

 ### Donation Lists (descending by donating time)